AR + VR 3.0: Mixed Reality (MR) with Unity & Google Cardboard XR Plugin

 - Google Cardboard must have camera hole.

-Check the current version on Asset Store.
+Check the current version of MR Camera on Asset Store.

 The latest versions will be added as soon as possible.